 When using a high chair at a restaurant it’s important to carry out some additional checks to make sure the chair is safe to use.

-Before putting your baby in a high chair when you’re dining out at a restaurant, it’s a good idea to check there are straps you can use to secure your baby in position, and to give the chair a once over to check it’s in good working condition, isn’t wobbly or unstable and doesn’t have any major cracks, rough edges or splinters (if wooden).
+Before putting your baby in a high chair when you’re dining out at a restaurant, it’s a good idea to check there are straps you can use to secure your baby in position, and to give the item a once over to check it’s in good working condition, isn’t wobbly or unstable and doesn’t have any major cracks, rough edges or splinters (if wooden).